-Michael Kanaan: [00:11:34] In a very meta-way.
+Michael Kanaan: Uncovering The World of AI [00:11:34] In a very meta-way.
 A.I. is all about innovation.
 Our goal when we’re doing an artificial intelligence project or bringing it into our organizations is simply this: ask new questions.
 We don’t always think about that because these words “automation” and “AI” are too interchangeably used and stuff like that all the time and AI gets a bad rap.
 We think that it’s going to replace the bottom of our workforce.
 That’s incorrect.
 Totally incorrect.
 You won’t have a successful A.I. project.
 In fact, what you should do is move to the top of your workforce, your subject-matter experts, the best people you have.
 And what you want to do is you want to start looking at the world through the lens of A.I.
 So I’ll give you an example.
 In your life, you want to think about something you do all the time, right, that you are highly accurate on, right.
 You have to be accurate with that prediction, with that task, with that due out, with that balancing the budget, the book, whatever it is in your personal life, everyone has them, right?
 Something that ideally moves at high speed, like quick decisions are made.
 So high accuracy, high speed.
 And then the other one, high volumes of data like you’re looking at a lot of stuff.
 Think about case law, right?
 And precedents.
 You know, we have all of these attributes to certain jobs in our lives.
 So what you want to do is you want to find all these examples or the data that you have put that all together and you say, “wow, I have this highly represented data set that is a lot of examples of what I do.”
 OK?
 And then here’s the rule, though.
 Imagine, if you will, that artificial intelligence isn’t real.
 It’s not a thing.
 It’s just this island of I.T. people who are capable of taking on all your tasks.
 But the rule is you can’t give them directions, only the examples we just talked about.
 If you do those two things and think with this kind of nuance paradigm shift that I don’t mean to be pedantic in any way.
 Then you found your AI problems because what ends up happening?
 You take that representative data, you give it to that software, the imaginary A.I., of course, and what does it do?
 It illuminates insights.
 The very purpose of machine learning is to discover human patterns.
 So when I think about what’s your favorite story on innovation?
 Well, by asking a new question, it’s simply that.
 It’s exactly that whole process.
 And I also like talking about A.I. or innovation in some different ways as well.
 Often we kind of umbrella everything.
 Everything is innovation.
 But it can be a singular noun too.
 An innovation on the system.
 A new question that you’re asking.
 So as it comes to what’s the good of it?
 I think it can make us be more human.
 I think we can get out of computer tasks that saturate our lives.
 Our jobs are too often computer jobs.
 And by the way, if an AI or automation could replace your job or someone in your workforce, that person shouldn’t be doing that job.
 Right?
 That’s not a person-job.
 So when we talk about the good, it’s all about asking new questions.
 And I think that’s special, particularly at this moment in time where we need to do that in society.
 And AI can help us get there.

 Katie Trauth Taylor: [00:15:25] I love that.
 Thank you so much for sharing.
 And you go into this idea in the book about how AI or machine learning, what really drives it is the data that we put into it.
 And so one of the things that I love is, you know, people, when it comes to artificial intelligence, they can feel like it’s a very large concept, very far away from them, right?
 It’s this idea of robots taking over the world.
 And you really kind of contrast that in this book and say that’s fine.
 You know, I’m not saying those conversations aren’t valid, but if you’ve got a fire at your door and there are immediate issues to resolve when it comes to the way the AI is capable of making things happen right now, then that’s where we need to be focused.
 And that’s where we can either leverage it for good or protect against its misuses.